Sexual Misconduct and Harassment

 Sexual assault can threaten a person's safety, well-being, educational experience and career.
 Temple University will not tolerate sexual assault, other sexual misconduct or sexual harassment.
 The university seeks to achieve an environment at TUJ that is free of sexual misconduct, sexual harassment and consistent with constitutional protections and personal freedoms.

-TUJ encourages members of the university community to promptly and accurately report all criminal actions, to utilize the university's sexual misconduct education and prevention programs, to understand the policies, procedures and disciplinary sanctions associated with sexual misconduct and harassment, and to make use of the resources of the Office of Student Services and of our Counseling Office, as noted below.
+TUJ encourages members of the university community to promptly and accurately report all criminal actions, to utilize the university's sexual misconduct education and prevention programs, to understand the policies, procedures and disciplinary sanctions associated with sexual misconduct and harassment, and to make use of the resources of the Office of Student Services and Engagement and of our Counseling Office, as noted below.

 What Is Sexual Misconduct?